 Project Management MSc

-This programme will equip you with the advanced knowledge, critical skills, and strategic mindset required to manage projects effectively across diverse industries and global contexts.
+This programme will equip you with the advanced knowledge, critical and analytical skills, and strategic mindset required to manage projects effectively across diverse industries and global contexts.

 You are currently viewing course information for entry year: